 Rouge Bunny Rouge.
 I love this brand's matte and semi-matte formulas, which are so rich, finely milled, and luminous they hardly feels like powder.
 There is no fallout, the color stays true all day without creasing, and the finish gleams without ever looking dusty or dry.

 Chantecaille.
-Their Shine finish is sheer, layerable, offered in beautiful colors, and imparts a subtle sheen on the lids.
+Their Shine finish is sheer, luminous, layerable, available in beautiful colors, and imparts a glowy sheen.
 My favorites are Perle and Meteorite.
-All three Chantecaille formulas are very nice, but I prefer the Shine for the subtle gleam that never looks aging.
+All three Chantecaille formulas are very nice, but I prefer the Shine for the subtle glow that never looks aging.

 Becca.
 The demi-matt formula is glorious.
 You won't (currently) find exciting pops of color in this line, but you will find a beautiful selection of realistic, skin-tone colors.
-I love to wear Chantilly as an allover base.
+I love to wear Chantilly (a dusty lavender greige) as an allover base.

 Bobbi Brown.
 This line deserves an honorable mention even though most of her eyeshadows are too warm on me.
 With Bobbi Brown's neutrals, it's all about nuance.
 I've had decent luck with the Shimmerwash finish (Sterling and Rock) and I like the pearly sheen this formula leaves.